w3f/research/docs/Polkadot/economics/3-parachain-experiment.md

 ## Dynamic Combinatorial Auctions

-The first point of discussion in this section is the current use of combinatorial auctions.
+The first point of discussion is the current use of combinatorial auctions.
 Second, it is important to present the combinatorial candle auction as implemented on Polkadot, highlighting the appeal of this format, and discussing its expected performance relative to more conventional combinatorial auction models.

 ### Currently used Combinatorial Auctions
 Combinatorial auctions have emerged as successors to multi-unit auctions, primarily due to their ability to solve the so-called exposure problem that arises in the presence of complementarities (Porter and Smith, 2006; Cramton, 2013).
 In multi-unit auctions, bidders compete for each unit individually.
 As a consequence, bidders seeking specific combinations of items may end up acquiring only a subset, which may hold significanlty less value than the complete bundle.
 Combinatorial auctions resolve this issue by allowing bids on item packages directly.
 In other words, a bidder either wins the entire package or nothing at all.